dbeley/playlist-versioning/README.md

 ## Missing tracks

-You can also create tracklist for the missing tracks with the `create_playlists_missing.py` script:
+You can also create tracklist for the missing tracks with the `create_tracklists_from_missing.py` script:
 ```
-python create_playlists_missing.py
+python create_tracklists_from_missing.py
 ```
 It will create tracklist from the tracks in `01-result_mplaylist_missing.txt`.

 - `files/04-missing_artists2.csv`: artists not found in artists.csv

-Exported playlists will be in the `files` folder with the `tracklist` prefix.
+Exported tracklists will be in the `files` folder with the `tracklist` prefix.